Saosin (album): Release

-A limited edition version of the album was also released and included a behind the scenes look into the making of the album as well as music videos of "Bury Your Head" (Saosin EP version) and "Lost Symphonies" (a song first included on the 2003 Translating the Name EP).
+A limited-edition version of the album was also released and included a behind the scenes look into the making of the album as well as music videos of "Bury Your Head" (Saosin EP version) and "Lost Symphonies" (a song first included on the 2003 Translating the Name EP).
+The album was certified gold by the RIAA on May 5, 2026.
 The album has currently sold an estimated 800,000 copies worldwide.
 It was re-pressed on vinyl and released on September 27, 2024, 18 years after the original release.

 Track listing

 All lyrics written by Cove Reber and Beau Burchell.
 All music composed by Saosin.